Vagabond Life Lesson #2 — Connection

 Pictured above: My son Jonas and longtime friend Greg after visiting the Musical Instrument Museum in Scottsdale, AZ

-It’s been almost a year since finishing my six-month Vagabond Adventure throughout the U.S. and Canada.
-I’ve had time to reflect on this incredible experience which surfaced 10 life lessons along the way that have stuck with me.
+It’s been almost a year since I finished my six-month Vagabond Adventure throughout the U.S. and Canada.
+I’ve had time to reflect on this incredible experience, which surfaced 10 life lessons that have stuck with me.
 Previously, I wrote about my experience with Generosity and its impact on me.

-What amazed me during my Vagabond Adventure was the number of friends, family, mentors, colleagues, and acquaintances I visited while we were still in the midst of the Covid pandemic — roughly 50+ along the way.
-Although I had been vaccinated and wore a mask, I was traveling around quite a bit which put me at higher risk for potentially catching and transmitting the virus.
+What amazed me during my Vagabond Adventure was the number of friends, family, mentors, colleagues, and acquaintances I visited.
+At the same time, we were still in the midst of the COVID pandemic, roughly 50+ along the way.
+Although I had been vaccinated and wore a mask, I was traveling around quite a bit, which put me at higher risk for potentially catching and transmitting the virus.
 However, that didn’t seem to be a barrier among those I was visiting.
 They still wanted to connect.
-I realized how much people truly crave Connection and community.
+I realized how much people genuinely crave Connection and community.
 This was immensely gratifying and reassuring given the divisiveness of the past few years.

-Dinner in Portland with my cousins Zara and Dean (next to me) and their spouses
+Dinner in Portland with my cousins Zara and Dean (next to me) and their spouse

 I also connected with other cousins near Coeur d’Alene, Idaho; Rochester and Beacon, NY; Salt Lake City, Utah; Pensacola, Florida; and Mesa, Arizona.
-Our conversations were so rich and enlightening as their stories, based on their own experiences growing up, provided new perspectives regarding my grandparents, parents, and aunts and uncles that intertwined with my own understanding of them.
+Our conversations were so rich and enlightening as their stories, based on their own experiences growing up, provided new perspectives regarding my grandparents, parents, aunts, and uncles that intertwined with my understanding of them.

-Coincidentally, one of my longtime friends, Greg, happened to be out from San Diego visiting his parents nearby so we were able to hang out for awhile.
-My son and I subsequently drove out to New Mexico and hiked White Sands National Park and explored Carlsbad Caverns which were both astonishing gems of mother nature.
+Coincidentally, one of my longtime friends, Greg, was visiting his parents nearby from San Diego, so we could hang out for a while.
+My son and I subsequently drove to New Mexico, hiked White Sands National Park, and explored Carlsbad Caverns, which were both astonishing gems of Mother Nature.

-There were so many wonderful moments along the way including visits with other longtime friends and newer ones, that I think I’m going to write a separate column to thank each and every one of them for the gifts they gave me.
+There were so many wonderful moments along the way, including visits with other longtime friends and newer ones, that I think I will write a separate column to thank everyone for the gifts they gave me.

 How my Connections influence me today

-It seems that much of what goes sideways in this world is related to people’s inattention, isolation and/or inability to genuinely connect with others.
+Much of what seems to go sideways in this world is related to people’s inattention, isolation, and/or inability to connect with others genuinely.
 Once I wrapped up my travels, I realized how easy it is to fall back into old patterns with the demands of everyday life.
 It’s not uncommon in this day and age to not know our neighbors.

 One of the significant shifts I’ve made in the past year is making it a priority to proactively build community around me.
 No longer do I wish to tolerate what had become the status quo before my Vagabond Adventure.